Solar panel

-A solar cell panel, solar electric panel, or solar panel, also known as a photo-voltaic (PV) module or PV panel, is an assembly of photovoltaic solar cells mounted in a (usually rectangular) frame.
-Solar panels capture sunlight as a source of radiant energy, which is converted into electric energy in the form of direct current (DC) electricity.

-A neatly organised collection of solar panels is called a photovoltaic system or solar array.
-Arrays of a photovoltaic system can be used to generate solar electricity that supplies electrical equipment directly, or feeds power back into an alternate current (AC) grid via an inverter system.
+A solar panel is a device that converts sunlight into electricity by using multiple solar modules that consist of photovoltaic (PV) cells.
+PV cells are made of materials that produce excited electrons when exposed to light.
+These electrons flow through a circuit and produce direct current electricity, which can be used to power various devices or be stored in batteries.
+Solar panels can be known as solar cell panels, or solar electric panels.
+Solar panels are usually arranged in groups called arrays or systems.
+A photovoltaic system consists of one or more solar panels, an inverter that converts direct current electricity to alternating current electricity, and sometimes other components such as controllers, meters, and trackers.
+Most panels are in solar farms or rooftop solar panels which supply the electricity grid.

+Some advantages of solar panels are that they use a renewable and clean source of energy, reduce greenhouse gas emissions, and lower electricity bills.
+Some disadvantages are that they depend on the availability and intensity of sunlight, require cleaning, and have high initial costs.
+Solar panels are widely used for residential, commercial, and industrial purposes, as well as in space, often together with batteries.

 History

+Early developments

 In 1839, the ability of some materials to create an electrical charge from light exposure was first observed by the French physicist Edmond Becquerel.
-Though these initial solar panels were too inefficient for even simple electric devices, they were used as an instrument to measure light.
+Though these initial solar cells were too inefficient for even simple electric devices, they were used as an instrument to measure light.

 The observation by Becquerel was not replicated again until 1873, when the English electrical engineer Willoughby Smith discovered that the charge could be caused by light hitting selenium.
 After this discovery, William Grylls Adams and Richard Evans Day published "The action of light on selenium" in 1876, describing the experiment they used to replicate Smith's results.

-In 1881, the American inventor Charles Fritts created the first commercial solar panel, which was reported by Fritts as "continuous, constant and of considerable force not only by exposure to sunlight but also to dim, diffused daylight."
-However, these solar panels were very inefficient, especially compared to coal-fired power plants.
+In 1881, the American inventor Charles Fritts created the first commercial solar cell, which was reported by Fritts as "continuous, constant and of considerable force not only by exposure to sunlight but also to dim, diffused daylight".
+However, these solar cells were still very inefficient for practical power production, especially compared to coal-fired power plants.

 In 1939, Russell Ohl created the solar cell design that is used in many modern solar panels.
 He patented his design in 1941.
 In 1954, this design was first used by Bell Labs to create the first commercially viable silicon solar cell.